 All presentations are at 7 p.m., the 4th Tuesday of the month

 To take part in our informative webinars simply become a member of North Durham Nature.
-The cost is only $10 and you will be able to participate in the remaining 2021 presentations.
-(As a member, you will automatically be sent a link.)
+The cost is only $25 for an individual or $40 for a family for the year, and lets you participate in our walks and other events as well.

 © Copyright North Durham Nature